 Prepare the Tiramisu Cream:

 - Stir (but do not beat) the mascarpone until well blended and smooth.

 - Whip the cream until thick – just past the soft peak stage.

 - Fold together the mascarpone, whipped cream and zabaglione one at a time (for example, add zabaglione to the mascarpone, and then add the cream to that mix).

 A variation on this recipe keeps each of the three ingredients above separate and layers them up individually on top of the dipped biscuits.
 Try it both ways!

 For Dipping Mixture:

-- Mix together the coffee, 2 tbsp of caster sugar, 1 cup of Marsala wine and 3 tbsp of Kahlua.
+- Mix together the coffee, 2 tablespoon of caster sugar, 1 cup of Marsala wine and 3 tablespoon of Kahlua.

 - Make sure the sugar is completely dissolved.